theodi/open-standards-guidebook/README.md

 #### Building styleguide as static HTML

 ```
-yarn generate-styleguide
+yarn build:fractal
 ```

-This builds the Fractal styleguide to static HTML and outputs it to a `component-library/` directory (gitignored) in the project root.
+This builds the Fractal styleguide to static HTML and outputs it to a `styleguide/` directory (gitignored) in the project root.

 #### Check HTML links (WIP)

 ```
-yarn html-proofer
+yarn lint:html
 ```

 This runs [html-proofer](https://github.com/gjtorikian/html-proofer) with options configured via a [rake task](./Rakefile).